Noyce-Joel/Portfolio-Concept/README.md

 I decided to refactor and adopt the simplest solution: to use React's Context API to manage global state variables.
 This helped to clean up the code, making it easier to read as the project continued to grow in size.

-Visit the site here: concept-for-portfolio.vercel.app
+Visit the site here: https://concept-for-portfolio.vercel.app